 The ultimate guide to starting a career in physiotherapy

-Whether you are in school thinking about what you would like to do as a career, or someone who would like a career change later in their working life, our ultimate guide to starting a career in physiotherapy will help you kick-start your journey to becoming a physiotherapist.
+Whether you're in school thinking about what you would like to do as a career, or someone looking for a career change later in your working life, our ultimate guide to starting a career in physiotherapy will give you all the information you need to know about kick-starting your journey to becoming a physiotherapist.

 Why get into physiotherapy?

-Physiotherapy is a recognised and respected medical profession and as a physiotherapist you will be responsible for helping people who are not physically able to do what they’d like to do, back to feeling their best.
+Physiotherapy is a recognised and respected medical profession.
+As a physiotherapist you will be responsible for helping people who are not physically able to do what they’d like to do get back to feeling their best.

-Physiotherapy is for everybody and you will be able to help people from all ages and backgrounds, making no day the same.
+Physiotherapy is for everybody and you will be able to help people of all ages and backgrounds, making no day the same.

-You will be making invaluable changes and improvements to someone’s quality of life, and constantly growing and learning in your practice, meaning that you and your patient will reap the benefits of physiotherapy.
+You will be making invaluable changes and improvements to someone’s quality of life, and constantly growing and learning in your practice, bringing benefits to both you and your patients.

-There are many reasons why you should get into physiotherapy, but if you are caring to others and eager to continue to learn and develop, then this is the career choice for you.
+There are many reasons why you should get into physiotherapy, but if you are caring and eager to continue to learn and develop, then this is the career choice for you.

 How to get into physiotherapy?

-To become a physiotherapist you will need to study physiotherapy at university and obtain a BSc or MSc degree in physiotherapy which can take between 2-4 years depending on the type of degree you start and your previous qualifications.
-Most courses are full time, but there are now a few places where you can study part-time and complete your degree through the apprenticeship route, whilst earning money and working as perhaps a Physiotherapy assistant or technician while you learn.
+To become a physiotherapist you will need to study physiotherapy at university and obtain a BSc or MSc degree in physiotherapy.
+This can take between 2-4 years depending on the type of degree you start and your previous qualifications.
+Most courses are full time, but there are now a few places where you can study part-time and complete your degree through the apprenticeship route, whilst earning money and working as a Physiotherapy Assistant or Technician while you learn.
 Read more about apprenticeships in Physio below.

 You will also need to study and pass A-level subjects at school such as science and/or physical education to get on to a physiotherapy degree course.